tanifgit/OrIRISRepo/README.md

 - ADT_A01.hl7: a patient named JAMES MASSIE (no related ORM for him)
 - ADT_A01_Jane.hl7: a patient named Jane Doe - there is an ORM message related to her
 - ORM_O01_Jane.hl7: an Order message for Jane Doe

+Jane's ADT message would need to be processed before the her ORM one.

 #### Routing